whitedragon10101/giv_anon_1239756/README.md

 Note :

-If npm (node package manager) is not installed, the node installer can be found here
+If npm (Node package manager) is not installed, the Node installer can be found here

 https://nodejs.org/en/download/